-The advantages of using the host-agent managed method include:
+The advantages of using the host-agent managed method include the following:

-- Ethernet cables are not required to connect each controller to the network. - A BOOTP server is not required to configure the controller to the network. - Network configuration tasks for each controller are not required.

-• Only a host name or IP address for the host must be specified when you add Storage Arrays (rather than the information for each controller in a Storage Array).
+- Ethernet cables are not required to connect each controller to the network. - A BOOTP server is not required to configure the controller to the network. - Network configuration tasks for each controller are not required. - Only a host name or IP address for the host must be specified when you add Storage Arrays (rather than the information for each controller in a Storage Array).
 After you have added a specific name or IP address of a host, the host-agent software will automatically discover any Storage Arrays attached to that host.

-A disadvantage of using the host-agent managed method is:
+The disadvantages of using the host-agent managed method include the following: